Mjacks3/java_x_jenkins_x_openshift_example/README.md

 you'll be creating yourself during the tutorial and the `scripts` subdirectory contains a shell script with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.

+#Openshift extention - Malik
+The openshift folder contains the yaml file used to generate a new Jenkins pipeline for testing the app  via Openshift and deploying to Openshift on completion of tests.
+The example can be executed directly from the commandline using opsnshift's cli, or executed  with the Openshift user interface.